shariful10/book-shop/README.md

 # Book Shop Backend

+## Live URL

+- Live URL
+  The API is deployed and can be accessed at: https://book-shop-apis.vercel.app

 ## Overview

 Book Shop Backend is a RESTful API built with Node.js, Express.js, Mongoose, and TypeScript.
 It provides functionalities to manage books and orders in a book shop, including creating, updating, deleting books, placing orders, and calculating total revenue from orders.
 The project also uses Zod for validation.